futurepaul/simple-voltage-demo/README.md

 ### LN Bits

-Another "frontend" for a lightning node is LNbits, which has its own simple API for create, pay, and check invoice.
+Another "frontend" for a lightning node is [LNbits](https://lnbits.com/), which has its own simple API for create, pay, and check invoice.

 But what's super cool about LNbits is all the extensions: you might discover the app you want to build already exists as a LNbits extension!
 (There are two Pleb.FM alternatives on LNbits).
 LNBits also has extensions for paywalls, Lightning Address, PoS, and LNURLw to name a few.

+### nigiri

+[Nigiri](https://github.com/vulpemventures/nigiri) is kind of like Polar in the command line without the pretty flow chart.
+Spin up bitcoin regtest + electrum + lnd + cln with a single command.
+Especially nice if you want to do some automated testing of your app.

 # glhf